Haneke/HanekeSwift/README.md

 The above lines would first attempt to fetch the required data from (in order) memory, disk or `NSURLCache`.
 If not availble, Haneke will fetch the data from the source, return it and then cache it.

-Further customization can be achieved by using formats or supporting custom types.
+Further customization can be achieved by using formats or [supporting additional types](#supporting-additional-types).

 ##Extra love for images